clementw168/clementw168/README.md

 Right before coming back from Germany, I accepted a short mission of 2 months as a Freelance Data analyst at Etandex.

-The project consisted in predicting the potential of a commercial opportunity.
+The project consisted of predicting the potential of a commercial opportunity.
 The client wanted deep insights on how to explain the predictions of the algorithms.

 SHAP value summary plot|
 :-----:|